inknsharps/CodePasta/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/inknsharps/CodePasta)

 # CodePasta - A Code Snippet Web Application

 ![CodePastaHeaderImage](./img/header.jpg)

-A WIP MERN stack ([MongoDB](https://www.mongodb.com/), [Express](http://expressjs.com/), [React](https://reactjs.org/) and [Node.js](https://nodejs.dev/)) code snippet CRUD application.
+A WIP, MERN stack ([MongoDB](https://www.mongodb.com/), [Express](http://expressjs.com/), [React](https://reactjs.org/) and [Node.js](https://nodejs.dev/)) code snippet CRUD application.

 ## Description

-CodePasta started life as an attempt to port an old code snippet CSS styling exercise using React components out of boredom.
-After realizing that this was likely overkill for a fairly simple static application, create, read, write and delete functionality was added using MongoDB/No-SQL as the database paradigm, along with backend API routing using Express.
+CodePasta started life as an attempt to port an old code snippet CSS styling exercise using React components out of a combination needing to practice React patterns, and a dash of boredom.
+After realizing that using React was likely overkill for a fairly simple static application, I added create, read, write and delete functionality using MongoDB/No-SQL as the database paradigm, along with backend API routing using Express.
 This was also a good excuse to learn and try out [Tailwind CSS](https://tailwindcss.com/).
-It's basically a glorified to-do list.
+Essentially at it's core, this app is basically a glorified to-do list.

 ## Installation